Skip to content

 Plugin system overview

 yorishiro-proxy supports user-defined plugins written in Starlark, a Python-like language designed for configuration and extension.
-Plugins hook into the proxy pipeline to inspect, modify, or block traffic in real time.
+Plugins hook into the proxy pipeline to inspect, modify, replace, or block traffic in real time.

 Design principles